The Daily Independent (Ridgecrest)

 The Daily Independent is a daily newspaper serving Ridgecrest, California, United States.
-It is owned by USA Today Co..

 History

 In 1926, The Daily Independent was founded.
-In 2013, Gannett subsidiary Gatehouse Media, which owns the Independent, was awarded a contract to print The Rocketeer 2.
+In 2013, Gannett subsidiary Gatehouse Media, which owned the Independent, was awarded a contract to print The Rocketeer 2.
 The Rocketeer is a small newspaper whose focus is Naval Air Weapons Station China Lake.
+In 2021, The Daily Independent was bought by Mountain and Desert Media.